A Picture of Three British Ants

 Ants are among the most amazing and fascinating creatures in the world.
-They are all social and live in large groups of mostly sterile sisters who work to raise the sexual offspring of their mother the Queen, there are a lot of books written on ants and I hope that what you read here will wet your appetite to learn more about these delightful and complex creatures.
+They are all social and live in large groups of mostly sterile sisters who work to raise the sexual offspring of their mother the Queen.
+The fact that ants live in communities, make gardens, keep farm animals, fight wars and enslave other ants has fascinated mankind for as long as we have observed them.
+There are a lot of books written on ants and I hope that what you read here will wet your appetite to learn more about these delightful and complex creatures.

 The oldest known ant in the world was found preserved in amber and lived 100 million years ago in the Mid-Cretaceous period.
 It is called Sphecomyrma freyi.